EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.star_conjunctions

 Calculate conjuctions between stars given their proper motion.
-Package: celestial.coo Description: Given a star with its coordinates, proper motion and optionally parallax and radial velocity, and a list of
+Package: celestial.coo Description: Given a star with its coordinates, proper motion and optionally parallax and radial velocity, and a list of multiple stars at the same sky region, calculate possible